snowlance7/SCP956/ThunderStore/README.md

 	- SecretLab: Works similar to the game SCP: Secret Lab.
 Candy will give random effects (coming soon) and SCP-956 will activate anyone holding candy.
 	- Random Age: Everyone is assigned a random age at the beginning of the game and its possible to be a child.
 	- All: SCP-956 will activate when *anyone* stays within its activation zone, regardless of age.
-- SCP-559: A mysterious cake that can change your age.
+- SCP-559: A mysterious cake that can change your age
-- Candy: Mysterious candy.
+- Candy: Mysterious candy with random effects
-- SCP-330: A dangerous bowl of candy
+- SCP-330: A dangerous bowl of candy, make sure to read the warning label
 - Custom Candy Effects: See section below for how to use

 ## Custom Candy Effects (Experimental)